USRSE/usrse.github.io/pages/grants/grants-and-awards.md

 <details>
   <summary><b>Q: Can I request funding to support my PhD?</b></summary>
     A: It depends.
-These grants are not intended to provide general support or stipend for a PhD student for a semester.
+These grants are not intended to provide general support or stipends for a PhD student for a semester.
 We will, however, consider requests for funding to support specific efforts that involve US-RSE or RSEs as part of a PhD (e.g., a user study amongst RSEs).
     If you believe you have a unique case, please email us at [grants@us-rse.org](mailto:grants@us-rse.org).